You Don't Protect What You Don't Love - 'A World To Save' textile artwork

 Once all the artworks had been collected I ironed a patch of double-sided fusible adhesive which set the dye sticks, the circles were then cut out and ironed to the background fabric; a queen sheet, layered with wool wadding and backed by another queen sheet.
 I then hand-stitched all the circles which as you can imagine took a very long time for me to do.
 Quilting is certainly a labour of love, often a labour to create something warm and comforting for people they love, and I admire so many quilters for the works of art they create.
 In fact, I knew this artwork needed to be a textile work because of the history of quilting, the communities of women who would work together to create quilts, I wanted to share that concept of community and connection in this artwork.

 But even though I stitched this work together in honour of the Bundaberg community and respect for the artworks gifted to this project, I don't know that the creation of this artwork would qualify me as a quilter.
 Although I might have looked like I knew what I was doing, and I was confident I could do it, I had never completed a quilt before.
 I learnt many things while I was joining it all together, I even bought the wrong fusible adhesive and it caused a lot of difficulty for me, I couldn't work out why it wasn't ironing on.
 But I worked it out, feeling proud of every last stitch, I added a border and the dowel that would allow it to hang and it was done.

 There is such joy I feel in hearing from those who participated in the project with me exclaim over their art, to see the radiance in them as they view their work as part of the whole.
-Every time I couldn't help but reflect that joy, smiling so widely, because as I experienced the co-creation of this artwork, I got to know the participants and the people of Bundaberg better, and as I knew them more fully, I was able to better love them.
+Every time I couldn't help but reflect that joy, smiling so widely, because as I experienced the co-creation of this artwork, I got to know each of the individual participants and the people of Bundaberg better, and as I knew them more fully, I was able to better love and appreciate them.